LOVE YOUR BOOKSHOP DAY: PROMOTIONS

 Publisher's Status: Active

 James Rees is Reader at the Institute for Community Research and Development (ICRD) at the University of Wolverhampton.
 Rob Macmillan is Principal Research Fellow at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.
-Chris Dayson is Professor of Voluntary Action, Health and Wellbeing, Sheffield Hallam University.
+Chris Dayson is Associate Professor at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.
 Christopher Damm is Research Fellow at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.
-Claire Bynner is Lecturer in Social Justice and Community Action at the Moray House School of Education and Sport, University of Edinburgh.
+Claire Bynner is Research Fellow in Public Policy and Research Team Leader (Children's Neighbourhoods Scotland) at the University of Glasgow.

 Reviews for COVID-19 and the Voluntary and Community Sector in the UK: Responses, Impacts and Adaptation